goetzrieger/ansible-labs-summit2020/content/ansible-collections/4-using-collections-from-tower/_index.md

 Red Hat Ansible Tower supports Ansible Collections starting with version 3.5 - earlier version will not automatically install and configure them for you.
 To make sure Ansible Collections are recognized by Red Hat Ansible Tower a requirements file is needed and has to be stored in the proper directory.

 Ansible Galaxy is already configured by default, however if you want your Red Hat Ansible Tower to prefer and fetch content from the Red Hat Automation Hub, additional configuration changes are required.
-They are addressed in a the chapter [Use Automation Hub](../7-use-automation-hub/) in this lab.
+They are addressed in a the chapter [Use Automation Hub](../6-automation-hub-and-galaxy/) in this lab.

 In this exercise you will learn how to define an Ansible Collection as a requirement in a format recognized by Red Hat Ansible Tower.
-We'll be using the **posix** collection again from Ansible Galaxy, but as you probably know for Tower to access the needed bits & pieces a version control system is needed.
+We'll be using the `ansible.posix` collection again from Ansible Galaxy.
+As you probably know for Ansible Tower to access the needed bits and pieces a version control system is needed.
 For the sake of keeping this lab setup easy, we'll set up a local Git server for this.

 ## Set up a Local Git Server

 So, let’s get started.
 We have to create a simplistic Git server on our control host.
-In a more typical environment, you would work with GitLab, Gitea, or any other commercial Git server.
+Typically you would work with GitHub, GitLab, Gitea, or any other Git server.

-{{% notice tip %}}
+{{% notice warning %}}
 Make sure to run these steps from your users home directory!
 {{% /notice %}}